GamrCorps/KTANE-Tutorials/ktane_git_setup.md

 ## 4. Updating the repository
 _**This is very important, you need to follow these steps EVERY TIME you work on your mod to make sure your mod still is uploaded correctly!**_
 You don't need to do this _every_ time you change part of the module, but make sure to do it very often.
-In addition, you can do this either through the terminal (like the rest of the tutorial), or you can use the GUI version of git now.
+In addition, you can do this either through the terminal (like the rest of the tutorial), or you can use the GUI version of git now if you are on Windows.
 Choose one before continuing:

-### Via terminal
+### Via terminal (Linux, OSX, Windows (optionally))
 #### Before you start working, make sure to _pull_ in changes from the remote repository (i.e., get latest changes).
+ - **Linux/OSX:** Open a terminal.
+Type `cd [path/to/modkit/folder]`, substituting in the path to the modkit folder on your computer.
-Navigate to the modkit folder.
+ - **Windows:** Navigate to the modkit folder.
 Right-click and select `Git Bash here`.

-Copy and paste the following command into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:
+Then, copy and paste the following command into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:

     git pull

 You can then close the terminal.
 #### After you are finished working, make sure _push_ changes to the remote repository (i.e., upload latest changes).
+ - **Linux/OSX:** Open a terminal.
+Type `cd [path/to/modkit/folder]`, substituting in the path to the modkit folder on your computer.
-Navigate to the modkit folder.
+ - **Windows:** Navigate to the modkit folder.
 Right-click and select `Git Bash here`.

-Copy and paste the following command into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:
+Then, copy and paste the following command into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>:

     git add .